This was the second week of our adventure across Europe for the #EUCrowdShow.

 We visited 10 countries so far, with 19 left to go, we’re almost half-way and we’ve just started.

 This week we went to Valetta, Malta at Talbot & Bons; Tallinn, Estonia at Tallinn Creative Incubator; Riga, Latvia at TechHub Riga; Helsinki, Finland hosted by Maria 0-1; and Vilnius, Lithuania at Rise Vilnius.

-That’s approximately 7,600 kilometres!
-If we drove to all 10 cities (and took ferries to the islands), it would be nearly 13,000 kilometres and take 20 days!
+That’s approximately 7,600 kilometers!
+If we drove to all 10 cities (and took ferries to the islands), it would be nearly 13,000 kilometers and take 20 days!

 - We asked “Why aren’t there unicorns in Europe?
 Prove us wrong.”
 We had some lively responses, including: